insideseanshead/100-days-of-code/log.md

 **Today's Progress**: Reworked backend into a SQL DB which I now need to upload to heroku and change my calls to come from the Heroku app rather than local.
 Front end works as simple beastiary now to build a system to create and save encounters.
 **Thoughts:** Re working the wandir back end to build out a sql database was good practice as ive been using mongo atlas a lot.
 The rest of the app will be the real challenge as I need to figure out a way to allow user to create and save individual encounters using the data that already exists.
 Once that is set up then a authentication method will be needed.
 Afterwards I would like to add a tool for adding party members bass stats in and building a combat tracker that takes in the saved encounter data and user data and aranges itself based on the initiative.

+### Day 41: Mar 16, 2021

+**Today's Progress**: Studying authentication and started building in authentication for my combat tracker app.
+Refactoring my api for users, campaigns and encounters.
+Still not sure how I am going to add monsters to encounters but getting the framework in there to at least be able to put something together.
+**Thoughts:** Really starting to get into the weeds on this one.
+Curious to see how I figure all this out.
+The next day or so will be more and more about how to use authentication and linked sql databases.